 GRA 6226 Financial Reporting, general issues

-The students shall obtain advanced knowledge about essential topics in IFRS regulation such as accounting for revenues, intangible assets, provisions, impairment losses, financial instruments, and taxes.
+The students shall obtain advanced knowledge about fundamental topics in IFRS regulation such as accounting for revenues, intangible assets, provisions, impairment losses, financial instruments, pensions and taxes.
 The student shall also obtain advanced knowledge about business combinations and consolidated financial statements.

-Students shall learn how to prepare consolidated and separate financial statements according to IFRS.
-Students shall also be able to discuss IFRS regulation with reference to the IASB’s conceptual framework.
+The students shall be able to prepare consolidated and separate financial statements according to IFRS.
+The students shall also be able to discuss IFRS regulation with reference to the IASB’s conceptual framework.

 The students should be able to critically assess current IFRS regulation and practice.

-Basic accounting concepts and techniques.
+Basic accounting concepts and technics.
 IFRS conceptual framework.
 Financial reporting standards.

 All courses in the Masters programme will assume that students have fulfilled the admission requirements for the programme.
 In addition, courses in second, third and/or fourth semester can have specific prerequisites and will assume that students have followed normal study progression.
 For double degree and exchange students, please note that equivalent courses are accepted.

 Examination when next scheduled course